 Purdue University Online Writing Lab (OWL)

 The link here is to the section of Purdue’s writing lab on APA style; however, they have many other valuable resources you may want to peruse and bookmark.
+Below are some links to specific OWL pages I refer students to often.

 APA Style Essentials by Dr. Douglas Degelman